cacabo/cameroncabo.com/README.md

 - [ ] Favicon as SVG or PNG (transparent background)
 - [x] Add tags to projects
 - [ ] Projects filter by tags
+- [ ] Link to next project / other project from projects page
+- [ ] Link to next post / other posts from post page